ponbac/ponbac-xyz/src/content/blog/translations-tool-part-1.md

 ```

 I wanted to try out `nom` for this project, as I've seen really cool examples of it being used to parse complex data structures.
 However, it might be overkill for this use case, and I'm not sure if it's worth the extra complexity.
 I also think that there might be some skill issues in play here, as `nom` is not the easiest library to work with and this is my first time using it.

+This could probably also have been done with something like [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+I've been wanting to try that out as well, but it feels like an even bigger overkill for this use case.
+If I would expand this project to include an LSP server for instant feedback in the editor, then I would consider using `tree-sitter`.

+## Putting it all together

+You can find the full source code for the CLI tool [here](https://github.com/ponbac/ramilang).
+It's still a work in progress, but it's already usable and has helped us find a lot of issues in our translations.